Who we are, what we do, and why we were formed.

-Review past annual reports of Engineers Canada
+Review past annual reports of Engineers Canada.

-Committee lists, members and terms of reference
+Committee lists, members, and terms of reference.

-Current vacancies at Engineers Canada
+Current job openings at Engineers Canada.

-For Canadian higher education institutions seeking to have their programs become or remain accredited
+For Canadian higher education institutions seeking to have their programs become or remain accredited.

-About the Accord and its purpose
+About the Washington Accord and its purpose.

 Evaluating engineering programs offered outside of Canada.

-How to become a licensed Engineer in Canada
+How to become a licensed engineer in Canada.

-A set of topics used by the regulators to check an applicant’s academic knowledge
+A set of topics used by the regulators to check an applicant’s academic knowledge.

-Requirements and procedures for working in different provinces and territories
+Requirements and procedures for working in different provinces and territories.

-Ensuring the federal government addresses the public interest concerns of the engineering profession
+Ensuring the federal government addresses the public interest concerns of the engineering profession.

-Revisiting designs to improve safety and protect Canadians in light of climate change
+Revisiting designs to improve safety and protect Canadians in light of climate change.

-The key to a sustainable engineering profession is ensuring it is supported by as many views as possible
+The key to a sustainable engineering profession is ensuring it is supported by as many views as possible.

 Engineers Canada leads a number of initiatives that encourage youth to discover their passion for engineering.